Secrets to Speaking Polish Like a Pole

 ‘Sometimes they think I am mad at them,’ he says.
 ‘I have to explain that we are just more serious, but that does not mean that I don’t want to joke with them.’
 Marcin considers the latter relevant in order to adapt to Polish society faster.

 9. Make your own strategy

 Another point he raises is the need for a plan.
-Ania Rabzuk and he agree on the need to devise your own strategy.
+He and Ania Rabzuk agree on the need to devise your own strategy.
 In order to learn the language, you need to have as much contact with it as possible.
-Chatting online, watching movies, listening to the radio, attending courses about things you like, singing (even if you don’t understand), and keeping yourself motivated.
+Helpful options include chatting online, watching movies, listening to the radio, attending courses about things you like, singing (even if you don’t understand), and keeping yourself motivated.

 10. Trening czyni mistrza (Practice makes perfect)

 Only you can evaluate the progress you have made.
-Sometimes we are ready to express ourselves and other times we feel that we’ve forgotten everything.
-Nevertheless, always keep in mind that trening czyni mistrza.
+Sometimes, we are ready to express ourselves, and other times we feel that we’ve forgotten everything.
+Nevertheless, always keep in mind: trening czyni mistrza.